clemensg/ptxdist/doc/ref_manual.rst

 ``install_alternative`` is used by upstream PTXdist packages to install config files.
 In some rare use-cases the file should not be installed at all.
 For example if the config file is generated at runtime or provided by a special configuration package.
-This is possibly by creating a symlink to ``/dev/null`` instead of a file at one of the locations described above.
+This is possible by creating a symlink to ``/dev/null`` instead of a file at one of the locations described above.
-PTXdist skip installing the file if it detects such a symlink.
+PTXdist skips installing the file if it detects such a symlink.

 install_link
 ~~~~~~~~~~~~